On the nu-invariant of two-step nilmanifolds with closed G2-structure: Nilmanifolds associated to the Lie algebra h2

-One can apply Lemma \ref{lemma:irreps} with the different action of $G$ to find the $G$-invariant decomposition of the space of $L^2$-spinors defined on $G$ modulo a lattice, i.e.\ the analogue of Lemma \ref{lemma:decomposition-l2}.
-However, we are interested in the actual computation of harmonic spinors, which we have seen can be performed by using metric data and the knowledge of the irreducible representations of the group only.
-The analogue of Proposition \ref{prop:harmonic-spinors} is the following. \begin{proposition} Let $G$ be the two-step nilpotent Lie group with Lie algebra isomorphic to $\mathfrak h_2$, and $M = \Gamma \backslash G$ be a associated nilmanifold.
-For the Riemannian metric $g$ on $M$ induced by the invariant closed $\mathrm G_2$-structure \eqref{eq:g2-str-case2-abc} with $a=b+c$, the space of harmonic spinors for the spin Dirac operator $D$ is generated by left-invariant harmonic spinors, and is two-dimensional.
-Further, the spectrum of $D$ is symmetric with respect to zero. \end{proposition} \begin{proof} For non-invariant spinors, we only set up the action of the Dirac operator in the most general case, which exhibits some differences to the corresponding one in Lemma \ref{lemma:irreps} and Proposition \ref{prop:harmonic-spinors}.
-The actual form of $D$ and the matrices $A$, $B$, and $C$ as in the proof of Proposition \ref{prop:harmonic-spinors} are cumbersome.
-Nonetheless, the actual computations are completely analogous to those we have already done.
+with suitable (possibly zero) parameters $\alpha_1,\alpha_2,\alpha_3$. \end{enumerate} In both cases, the $G$-action commutes with the action of the complex Clifford algebra $\mathrm{Cl}^{\mathbb C}(7) = \mathrm{Cl}(7) \otimes \mathbb C$ on $\Delta$. \end{lemma} \begin{remark} In point (2) of Lemma \ref{lemma:decomposition-second-example}, when $\alpha_4,\alpha_5,\alpha_6 \neq 0$, it is useful to recall that $\rho_{\ell}$ does not depend on $\ell$ itself, rather on its coadjoint orbit, cf.\ Section \ref{subsec:representation-theory-nilpotent-groups}. \end{remark} The analogue of Proposition \ref{prop:harmonic-spinors} then follows. \begin{proposition} Let $G$ be connected, simply connected the two-step nilpotent Lie group with Lie algebra isomorphic to $\mathfrak h_2$, and $M = \Gamma \backslash G$ be the associated nilmanifold with $\Gamma$ as in \eqref{eq:specific-lattice}.
+For the Riemannian metric $g$ on $M$ induced by the invariant closed $\mathrm G_2$-structure \eqref{eq:g2-str-case2-abc} with $a=b+c$, and the trivial spin structure, the space of harmonic spinors for the spin Dirac operator $D_M$ is even-dimensional.
+Moreover, there exist non-zero, non-invariant harmonic spinors. \end{proposition} \begin{proof} For non-invariant spinors, we only set up the action of the Dirac operator in the most general case above, which exhibits some significant differences to the corresponding one in Lemma \ref{lemma:irreps} and Proposition \ref{prop:harmonic-spinors}.
+However, the computations are completely analogous to those we have already done.